Instituto Portugues do Mar e Atmosfera - Homepage

 PDSI Index (Palmer Drought Severity Index)

-In terms of percentage distribution by class of the PDSI index in mainland Portugal, at the end of February there were:
+In terms of the percentage distribution by class of the meteorological drought index, PDSI, in mainland Portugal, at the end of May there were:

 Drought monitoring